 I recently traveled through Western Europe with a group of my friends.
 All of us are college students and don't have much money to spare, so we looked into (and ended up purchasing) Eurail Youth Passes.
 We ordered them well in advance and received them in plenty of time and good condition.
 Our travel included a mix of airline flights and train trips, so we were not going to use them until about a week into our trip.

 When we went to the Barcelona, Spain main train station to have our passes validated and get seat reservations, the agent told us that the French train workers were striking and they had no idea when it would end.
 Absolutely every train into France was canceled, with the exception of one to Paris (we had just come from Paris and were trying to get to Nice).
 Fortunately, we had gone to the station the day before we planned to depart (and when our hostel reservation ended), so with some scrambling we secured a place to spend the night.

-PARIS, FRANCE -- I was foolish enough to buy a 4coutry Eurail pass to make a journey from Switzerland to Portugal.
+PARIS, FRANCE -- I was foolish enough to buy a 4 country Eurail pass to make a journey from Switzerland to Portugal.
 There is effectively no capacity made available on french long distance trains (TGV) for the Eurail pass.
-I was unable to book a direct train from Geneva to Paris on a Monday afternoon over a week in advance or a any connection from Paris to Irun on the Spanish border for a Wednesday/Thursday.
-I was ultimately forced to buy another ticket--full fare ticket for the train I wanted to travel on -but was denied with a pass.
+I was unable to book a direct train from Geneva to Paris on a Monday afternoon over a week in advance or any connection from Paris to Irun on the Spanish border for a Wednesday/Thursday.
+I was ultimately forced to buy another ticket--full fare ticket for the train I wanted to travel on--but was denied with a pass.

 The SNCF knowingly creates this situation and locks out capacity while continuing to promote the pass for sale--leaving pass travelers stranded, frustrated and out of pocket.
 Attempts to get appropriate action or a refund fall on deaf ears.
 Don't waste your money on a Eurail pass if your journey involves France.